cole-maxwell/StockPriceObserver/README.md

 ---- Program Description ----<br />

 This program separates data processing from data management by implementing a<br />
-many-to-many event notification system for changes in the Stock price.
-The program relies on java.util.Observable to<br />
+many-to-many event notification system to monitor changes in Stock prices.
+The program relies on java.util.Observable<br />
-implement StockQuoteObservable and DJIAObservable, which nofify the Obsevers of data changes<br />
+to implement StockQuoteObservable and DJIAObservable, which nofify the Obsevers of data changes<br />
 It also relies on java.util.Obsever to implement TableObserver, PieChartObserver, and ThreeDObserver,<br />
 which visualizes the data in three different ways.<br />